GISSIAH/Web-Map/README.md

 # Web-Map
-Web Map using leaflet js, mongo db and node js
+Web Map using leaflet js, node js

-used browersify to compile index.js to bundle.js watch out for url to modules
+used browersify to compile index.js to bundle.js ignore config